 I’m worried because we recently moved into an older home that may have some lead paint and I just found out that I’m pregnant.
 Should I be concerned about exposing my baby to lead?

-If you have an older home or are concerned about lead exposure, get a professional to test your water, the dust in your home, the soil outside, and the paint around your home for lead.
+Have your older home tested for lead.
+Get a professional to test your water, the dust in your home, the soil outside, and the paint in and around your home.

 Taking your prenatal vitamin and eating a balanced diet that is rich in iron, calcium, and vitamins C, D, and E can help lower lead in the body.

 If you think you were exposed to lead, talk to your doctor about getting a blood lead test.